DIY fuel production

 Oxyhydrogen & hydrogen generators

-The following devices allow to generate oxyhydrogen (when a mix of distilled water with baking soda, sodium or potassium hydroxide is used) or hydrogen (oxyhydrogen will change to hydrogen if left to stand).
+The following devices (called electrolysers) allow to generate oxyhydrogen (when a mix of distilled water with baking soda, sodium or potassium hydroxide is used) or hydrogen (oxyhydrogen will change to hydrogen if left to stand).
 Keep in mind that producing hydrogen is much less energy efficient than producing oxyhydrogen.
-Also take note that you still need to combine it with a gas compressor to fill steel cylinders (1) with this fuel.
-At least CNG compressors (2) need to be used (3600psi), and these tend to be very expensive.
+Also take note that oxyhydrogen isn't compressable (it will explode when doing so -1-) and for compressing hydrogen, you still need to combine it with a gas compressor to fill steel cylinders (2) with this fuel.
+At least CNG compressors (3) need to be used (3600psi), and these tend to be quite expensive.

 - Hydrogen Garage large engine oxyhydrogen generator